prisma/prisma1/docs/1.6/03-Tutorials/04-Cluster-Deployment/02-Local-(Docker).md

 This guide describes advanced topics for the local Prisma cluster.

-If you want to develop without internet access or simply prefer having everything locally, you can use `prisma1 local` to set up a local Prisma cluster with Docker.
+If you want to develop without internet access or simply prefer having everything locally, you can use `prisma local` to set up a local Prisma cluster with Docker.

 ### Installing Docker